UDLHS/Face-Recognision-Model/README.md

 ---

 This is an experimental project where I implemented a **face verification system** using a **Siamese Neural Network**, inspired by the original Siamese paper on one-shot learning.
-The model takes two face images and predicts whether they belong to the same person.
+The model takes a image and varified the user.

 ---